 Normally behind people’s sofas you might find an old sweet covered in fluff or some loose change, but for smaller space dwellers, why not consider putting a console table behind there instead?

 Console tables are slim-line tables that normally end up in hallways and have our keys and mail tossed onto them every day.
 However, they can also be a clever, space-saving solution to your lack of a home office.
-Get a small stool you can tuck underneath there too and lo and behold, you have yourself a permanent workstation.
+Get a small stool you can tuck underneath there too and lo and behold; you have yourself a permanent workstation.

 In an Ottoman

 Homemaker’s hero, Martha Stewart has come up with an ingenious DIY office solution, the office in a chest.
-For this she converted a blanket box/ottoman into filing cabinet, desk tidy and bulletin board combo with minimal materials and effort.
+For this, she converted a blanket box/ottoman into a filing cabinet, desk tidy and bulletin board combo with minimal materials and effort.
 This solution is a godsend to those who have a mountain of paperwork to store, yet want to be able to access it all easily.